The Future of Brands, Special Eisner Edition

-If it's not intuitive yet, here's a great example of how not to do it.
+If it's not intuitive yet, here's a great example of how not

 That's more interesting than it seems, because the original Bazooka was a nascent example of branding done quite well - a comic that radically altered the experience of buying, well, gum.

 Taking branding to the edge doesn't mean just making a "character" like Bazooka Joe or trading cards a la Topps "interactive".
 It means rethinking the economics of communication, the DNA which organizes it, etc, etc - to redefine value creation.

 "the economics of communication" is a phrase that got my attention...